 When to do Quick Release in Bursts

-Quick Release in Bursts stops the cooking process immediately.
-By releasing the steam in small bursts, you avoid messy froth and food from coming out of the steam release handle.
+When you release steam in small bursts, you avoid messy froth and food from coming out of the steam release handle.
+Use this method for:

 How to Do a Quick Release in Bursts

-- Once pressure cooking has completed, the Instant Pot will chime and will begin counting up the minutes (if in Keep Warm mode).
+- Once pressure cooking has been completed, the Instant Pot will chime and begin counting the minutes (if in Keep Warm mode).

-- Move the steam release mechanism to Vent for a second and move it back to Seal.
+- Turn the steam release mechanism to Vent for a second and move it back to Seal.
 Wait a couple of seconds.

-- Repeat this process until the pressurized steam coming out is less forceful, at which point you can do a regular quick release and let the remaining steam come out.
+- Repeat this process until the pressurized steam coming out is less forceful; at this point, you can do a regular quick release and release any remaining pressure.

 - The float valve will fall into the down position.